A Veteran’s Resume and Job Hunting Guide

 Wisconsin

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Wisconsin Department of Workforce Development: This state agency allows you to connect with Disabled Veteran Outreach Program Specialists as well as Local Veterans Employment Representatives.

-• WiscJobsForVets: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• WiscJobsForVets: This workforce development center offers numerous useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Wyoming

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Wyoming at Work: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.